-integration throughout the day
+Balancing renewable energy integration throughout the day

-Facilitation of reliable energy service provision even at night without the need for fossil fuels In summary, the Rickshaw VPP at scale holds the potential to serve as the missing piece of the puzzle in Bangladesh's energy landscape.
-Primarily, it provides a systematic and controllable bridge between the transportation and energy sectors.
+Facilitation of reliable energy service provision even at night without the need for fossil fuels

+In summary, the Rickshaw VPP at scale holds the potential to serve as the missing piece of the puzzle in Bangladesh's energy landscape.
+Primarily, it provides a systematic and bridge controllable between transportation and energy sectors.
 Secondly, it closes the mismatch of volatile power generation from renewables and the need for reliable energy services.
-Thirdy, it provides a centralized market mechanism but simultaneously encourages decentralized organic growth in renewable energy asset deployment and investments in storage assets.
+Thirdy, it provides a centralized market mechanism simultaneously encourages decentralized organic growth in renewable energy asset deployment and investments in storage assets.